Banner

 Collective and Individual Decision-Making in Swarm Robotics

-Sanaz Mostaghim, Computer Science, Otto-von-Guericke-Universität Magdeburg, Germany
+Sanaz Mostaghim, Otto-von-Guericke-Universität Magdeburg, Germany

 Rise of Evolutionary Multi-Objective Optimization: Algorithms and Applications